jacentino/SqlFun/README.md

         posts: Post list
     }

 The most preferrable way is to use F# record types.
+Record fields should reflect query result columns, because they are mapped by name.

 ### Queries
 The preferrable way of defining queries is to define them as variables and place in some module: